1974 NAIA basketball tournament

 The 1974 NAIA men's basketball tournament was held in March at Municipal Auditorium in Kansas City, Missouri.
 The 37th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
 It would be the last tournament to be played in Municipal until 2002.
-In 1975 would be held in the new Kemper Arena.
+In 1975, it would be held in the new Kemper Arena.
 Kemper would host the NAIA Tournament until 1993, when the NAIA would move the tournament and its offices to Tulsa.